mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 *media source* may have anywhere from zero *feeds* (in which case we do not regularly crawl the site for new content) up to hundreds of feeds (for a site like the New York Times to make sure we collect all of its content).

 A *story* represents a single published piece of content within a *media source*.
-Each *story* has a unique url within a given *media source*, even though a single *story* might be published under multiple urls.
+Each *story* has a unique URL within a given *media source*, even though a single *story* might be published under multiple urls.
 Media Cloud tries to deduplicate stories by title.

-The Media Cloud crawler regularly downloads every *feed* within its database and parses out all urls from each *feed*.
+The Media Cloud crawler regularly downloads every *feed* within its database and parses out all URLs from each *feed*.
-It downloads every new url it discovers and adds a *story* for that url, as long as the story is not a duplicate for the given *media source*.
+It downloads every new URL it discovers and adds a *story* for that URL, as long as the story is not a duplicate for the given *media source*.
 The Media Cloud archive consists primarily of *stories* collected by this crawler.

 ## Topic Data Structures

 A Media Cloud *topic* is a set of stories relevant to some subject.
-The topic spider starts by searching for a set of stories relevant to the story within the Media Cloud archive and then spiders urls from those stories to find more relevant stories, then iteratively repeats the process 15 times.
+The topic spider starts by searching for a set of stories relevant to the story within the Media Cloud archive and then spiders URLs from those stories to find more relevant stories, then iteratively repeats the process 15 times.

 After the spidering is complete, a *topic* consists of a set of relevant *stories*, *links* between those stories, the